olegv142/esp32-ble-uart-mx/README.md

 ### Error handling
 The adapter implements very simple but powerful error handling strategy.
 Should anything goes wrong it just reset itself.
 It helps to workaround potential problems with error handling in BLE stack.
 For example the connect routine may hung forever.
 Resetting is the only way to recover from such situations.

+### No binary data support
+Since bytes with value 1 and 0 are used as message start / end markers passing binary data that may contain that bytes will break communication protocol.
+If passing binary data is mandatory user may apply base64 encoding to the data.

 ## Building and flashing
 To be able to build this code examples add the following to Arduino Additional board manager URLs:
 ```
 https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
 ```
 Then go to Boards Manager and install **esp32 by Espressif Systems**.
+Open **ble_uart_mx** project in Arduino and build it.

 The compilation options are placed onto the separate header **ble_uart_mx/mx_config.h**.
 With those options one can
 * choose device name